Defining Metrics for Success in Supply Chain Design

 Having Metrics is the First Step to Success

-Defining your metrics for success will help to drive a better understanding of supply chain design and the impact your team can deliver to the broader organization.
+Defining your metrics for success will help to drive a better understanding of digital supply chain design and the impact your team can deliver to the broader organization.
 But developing your scorecard is step one.
 Once you have a solid foundation in place, you need to establish the communication plan to effectively communicate your accomplishments to the organization.
-Defining an effective communication plan is an area I’ll save for a future posting.
+Defining an effective communication plan is an area I will save for a future posting.